 You may notice that this batter starts out with the texture of a normal cake batter, but the longer it sets the thicker it gets.
 No worries!
 It’s just the coconut flour doing what coconut flour does – soaking up all that liquid.

 Bake until the top springs back and a toothpick comes out clean – about 20 minutes.

 Let the cake cool completely before moving on to the whipped cream.

 The whipped cream is beyond simple to prepare with just a couple of ingredients.

 Since it’s acting as the frosting to a cake, I like to lightly sweeten it with powdered sweetener.
-I used 1 tablespoon of powdered erythritol for this, but whatever brand of sweetener you like should work well here.
-Just make sure to use powdered or your whipped cream will be a bit grainy.

 Add in a dash of vanilla and use an electric mixer to whip the cream.